syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-Linux-1-0-1.md

 ---

-# Getting Started on Linux with ASP.NET Core
+# Getting Started with Linux in ASP.NET Core

 > Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview#aspnet-core) to know about registering Syncfusion license key in your ASP.NET Core application to use our components.